 Panel 2: Overcoming Barriers and Amplifying Marginalized Voices in Democracy (11:30-12:45)

-In our evolving global landscape, the influence of social norms on both democratic institutions and sustainable advancement remains undeniable.
-These unwritten societal rules often serve as either catalysts or barriers to the aims of key Sustainable Development Goals (SDGs).
-A closer look at these norms, especially in the context of SDGs like Goal 5 (Gender Equality), Goal 10 (Reduced Inequalities), and Goal 16 (Peace, Justice, and Strong Institutions), is crucial.
-Through this lens, we can better cultivate a global democracy that’s genuinely inclusive and set the stage for enduring growth.
-This panel aims to spotlight these norms, challenge their continued relevance, and strive for a future where every voice resonates, and every community thrives.
-The panel with be introduced by Pia Wanek, CEO at DT Institute.
+In our evolving global landscape, the influence of social norms on both democratic institutions and sustainable advancement remained undeniable.
+These unwritten societal rules often served as either catalysts or barriers to the aims of key Sustainable Development Goals (SDGs).
+A closer look at these norms, especially in the context of SDGs like Goal 5 (Gender Equality), Goal 10 (Reduced Inequalities), and Goal 16 (Peace, Justice, and Strong Institutions), was crucial.
+Through this lens, we could better cultivate a global democracy that was genuinely inclusive and set the stage for enduring growth.
+This panel aimed to spotlight these norms, challenge their continued relevance, and strive for a future where every voice resonated, and every community thrived.
+The panel was introduced by Pia Wanek, CEO at DT Institute.

 Speakers Vukasin Petrovic, Vice-President, DT Institute (Moderator) Nancy Okail, President and CEO, Center for International Policy Ivan Marovic, Executive Director, International Center on Non-Violent Conflict Christian Lamarre, Senior Programme Officer, United Nations Democracy Fund Mercedes Say, Latin American Indigenous Activist, Maya K´iche Nation

-As an integral part of the event, the GDC IDD celebration will also feature a series of dynamic and engaging lightning talks that provide valuable insights and innovative approaches on the intersection of inclusive democracy and sustainable development.
-These concise presentations, which may be in video format, will offer an opportunity to hear from experts, practitioners, and thought leaders who will share their knowledge, experiences, and success stories.
+As an integral part of the event, the GDC IDD celebration also featured a series of dynamic and engaging lightning talks that provided valuable insights and innovative approaches on the intersection of inclusive democracy and sustainable development.
+These concise presentations, which were in video format, offered an opportunity to hear from experts, practitioners, and thought leaders who shared their knowledge, experiences, and success stories.